e-j-w/ChartOfNuclides/README.md

 TBD.

-For now SDL3 and its libraries has to be compiled manually.
+For now SDL3 and its libraries probably has to be compiled manually, as they aren't (yet) packaged for major Linux distros.